Last Updated on September 28, 2022 by Millie

-High Protein Foods For Weight Loss Grams and Calories
+High Protein Foods You Need For Weight Loss (Grams and Calories)

 Here are some excellent sources of protein that you can eat more of or consider adding to your diet.
 My favorite protein foods for weight loss are chicken, salmon and beans.
 Also, eggs are not only a great high protein breakfast, but boiled eggs make a delicious snack even when you are on-the-go.

 If you are looking for a high protein fruit, check out guava.
 Most people say that it tastes like a combination of pear and strawberry.
 Guava is not that common so you will have to look for them at special or ethnic markets.
 I get mine from an Asian supermarket.

 And yes, you can have high protein bread.
 Look for sprouted whole grain.
 My favourite is Ezekiel bread.
 You can usually find it in the freezer section of your supermarket.